scalar-labs/getting-started-with-scalardb/README.md

 **Note** : The backend code is located inside the [**backend/QA**](backend/QA) folder.

-The backend is a Spring boot application using gradle as the build system.
-Before we boot it, let's look at DB configuration file.
+The backend is a Spring boot application using Gradle as the build system.
+Before we boot it, let's look at the DB configuration file.

 #### Configure the Scalar DB connection